Mailing Compliance Best Practices

 - Poor visibility.
 Although USPS offers the technology for tracing mail, most fulfillment houses do not.
 This means sensitive information may disappear into a black hole where it is impossible to track any given piece at any given time.

 - Lack of quality assurance.
-Third-party mailers can’t provide evidence that a mailing was produced to required standards.
-They don't offer time-stamped visibility into serialized mail pieces and their contents.
+Some third-party mailers can't provide evidence that a mailing was produced to required standards.
+They don't offer time- stamped visibility into serialized mail pieces and their contents.

 - Security breaches.
 Giving a customer database and regulated consumer information to a third party increases the risk of data theft and security violations.
 A disreputable outsourcing company may steal a mailing list and sell it.
 There is also the risk of consumer information, such as Social Security numbers, falling into the wrong hands.

-- Does hard-copy mail have the same firewalls and level of security as electronic communications?
+- Does hard-copy mail have comparable safeguards and level of security as electronic communications?